 Valuing the FTSE 100 using CAPE

 My tool of choice in the valuation game is Robert Shiller’s CAPE (Cyclically Adjusted PE).
-CAPE is basically the same as the PE ratio that most investors are familiar with, except that is uses 10-year inflation adjusted earnings as the “E” part of the ratio.
+CAPE is basically the same as the PE ratio that most investors are familiar with, except that it uses 10-year inflation-adjusted earnings as the “E” part of the ratio.

 It does that because the 10-year earnings average is a much more stable number from one year to the next than just a single year’s earnings.
 That’s important because we want something nice and stable to compare the FTSE 100’s price to.

 In other words:

 CAPE is like measuring the distance between two points on the ceiling while stood on a solid table, whereas the standard PE is like doing the same measurement stood at the top of a wobbly step-ladder.